dreamcatcher-tech/network/Inbox/2024-05-28 1652 when to merge upstream HAL.md

 Hal doing merges should ripple up ?

 Pattern of development seems to be do the commands manually as direct function calls under test, then make a help that uses them, then try integrate them with the wider help network.

+Might need to make a dedicated merge branch, where all the incoming merges are done, then conflicts are intelligently processed.